The Wonderful World Of E.P.E. Memorabilia (1957-61)

 Pillow | 1956

-In the photo to the right, next to the Pillow, we can also see one of these lovely ladies showing the Elvis Presley Statuette (scroll down this article for a clear image of this item).
+In the photo to the right, next to the Pillow, we can also see the Elvis Presley Statuette (scroll down this article for a clear image of this item) and a plastic framed E.P.E. licensed picture of Elvis (laying face-down on the couch).

 Pin | 1956